Tips and Advice

 - After the installation of the material, some laid panels may present lack of colour homogeneity – as for example darker tile centre with respect to the edges.
 This natural phenomenon is related with the natural evaporation process of the humidity absorbed by the tiles from the glue with which it are laid, and it is destined to disappear.

-- If panels of the same production batch are laid in different periods, they can present lack of colour homogeneity caused by an oxidation process of the cement which the tiles contains.
+- If panels of the same production batch are laid in different periods, they can present lack of colour homogeneity caused by an oxidation process of the cement which the tiles contain.

-- Glass and mother-of-pearl: These elements differ in kind from the stone and for this reason single pieces of glass or mother-of-pearl may come off from the tiles, especially polishing the floor after the installation.
-In this case, fill eventual holes with suitable fillings for natural stone, on sale.
-The same can happen with the grains chips, in this case act in the same way indicated for the glass and mother-of-pearl.
+- SUPREMA RANGE: (in which you can find glass and mother-of-pearl chips) These elements differ in kind from the stone and for this reason single pieces of glass or mother-of-pearl may come off from the tiles, especially polishing the floor after the installation.
+In this case, fill on site eventual holes with suitable fillings for natural stone, on sale.

 - Pay greater attention during the installation of tiles bigger than 40×40 cm, because bigger is the dimension of the tiles, higher is the risk of non-homogeneous planarity among them.